Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, max one urinal per three fixtures.
+One urinal counts as one fixture, up to a third of the total required fixtures.

 Large-Crew Step